matsjfunke/feedforward-neural-network-from-scratch/README.md

 # implementing  Neural Network:
 This project implements a simple neural network to classify handwritten numbers from the mnist dataset.
+You can define the number of layers, neurons per layer, activation functions, and other training parameters via command-line arguments.

 The following libraries are used:
 - zipfile: For extracting dataset files.